offsky-studio/KurrentDB-Swift/README.md

 ### Swift Package Manager

-The Swift Package Manager is the preferred way to get EventStoreDB.
+The Swift Package Manager is the preferred way to get KurrentDB.
 Simply add the package dependency to your Package.swift:

 ```swift
 dependencies: [